-That was my internal debate for the past five minutes before writing this, because a big part of me wants to keep this special little spot as secret as possible.
+That was my internal debate before writing this, because a big part of me wants to keep this special little spot as secret as possible.
 But, owner MaryDee and her family deserve the recognition.

 The Cupboard Café serves, hands-down, the best cinnamon and sticky buns in the country.
 There is no debate.
 As if that was not enough, this cozy, wood-paneled day kitchen serves up excellent, uncomplicated breakfasts and lunch.
 Their breakfast sandwiches, pancakes, and haddock chowder are standouts.

 A destination ice cream parlor with dozens of flavors and a penchant for huge scoops.
 Strong-biceped young employees will indulge sampling as many flavors as you like.
 I always get the vanilla milkshake, or “frappe” in local parlance, super thick and wonderfully sweet.
 Sundaes are also popular.

 Moody’s Diner sits along Route 1: a long, rather unattractive white building with dark green piping and a big, orange neon sign.
 Moody’s is the famous greasy spoon diner that feels like it’s been around forever.
 And it basically has (well, since 1927).
-The fourth-generation diner serves classic, unpretentious Maine fare.
+The fourth-generation diner serves classic, unpretentious Maine diner fare.
 Get whatever chowder is on the menu, served with a fluffy biscuit.
 The pies are also excellent.

 McLoon’s has been hailed as one of the top lobster shacks and lobster roll spots in Maine.
 We agree, and include it in our Maine dining guide.
 Located on little Spruce Head Island, across from the area’s oldest working lobster wharf, McLoon’s makes a perfect spot to stop for lobster, as well as chowder, homemade pie, crab cakes, and other simple seafood.

 Maine Dining Guide: Top of the Rock(land)

 The small sister towns of Rockland and Rockport have an outsized ratio of good restaurants, some of the best restaurants in Maine, in fact.
-Neighboring (and it must be said, more touristy) Camden has some good restaurants as well.
+Neighboring (and it must be said, more touristy) Camden has some solid restaurants as well.